mquade91/Blackstone_Quizes/README.md

 # Blackstone_Quizes

-Blackstone Quizes is an internal training application used to teach employees about current store inventory.
-This will allow employees to speak confidently about the products we sell!
+Blackstone Quizes is an internal training tool used to enhance employee knowledge about Blackstone's current retail inventory.

 # Check us out: